konigio/konigio.github.io/docs/Change-Sets.md

 ## Blank Nodes

-A traditional `ChangeSet` cannot describe changes to blank nodes because the identifier for a blank node is unique only in the local document in which the node is described.
+A traditional `ChangeSet` cannot describe changes to blank nodes because the identifier for a blank node is meaningful only in the local document in which the node is described.
 The Konig ChangeSet Vocabulary addresses this problem.
 It introduces the notion of a *reference* graph which provides enough information to uniquely identify blank nodes that have been modified.